Bira/octopus-carnival/_drafts/hells-rebels-3-part-1.md

 If the PCs aren't yet regularly meeting with the key NPC allies they've been making along the way, then one of these allies will suggest they begin doing so now.
 The book calls this group the Silver Council.
-It will at the ver least be composed of Laria Longroad and Rexus from Adventure 01 plus Hetamon Haace from Adventure 02, and will also contain any other such allies the group makes in your game.
+It will at the very least be composed of Laria Longroad and Rexus from Adventure 01 plus Hetamon Haace from Adventure 02, and will also contain any other such allies the group makes in your game.